Date of Award:

 This study assessed students in three schools in a northern Utah school district.
 Students were assessed after receiving each curriculum.
 Assessment responses were then coded and analyzed.
 The results of this study suggested that though the junior high VEX curriculum was more challenging and offered students more choice than the quadcopter curriculum, the teacher delivering the curriculum had more to do with student motivation.

 Ortiz, Cory J., "An Experimental Comparison of Student Motivation Between Two Computational Thinking-Based STEM Activities: Vex-Based Automation and Robotics and a Quadcopter Activity" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7193.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .